Voting Members

 SOFI

-Dale Diaz, the Chair of the Gulf Council, obtained his B.S. degree in Biological Science in 1996 from William Carey University.
+Dale Diaz obtained his B.S. degree in Biological Science in 1996 from William Carey University.
 Dale has spent his entire career working with Marine Resources of the Gulf of Mexico.
 He retired as the Office Director of the Office of Marine Fisheries for the Mississippi Department of Marine Resources in 2013.
 During his career, he worked as an owner/captain of a 52-ft. commercial shrimp and oyster vessel, a Marine Law Enforcement Officer, a Fisheries Scientist, and a Fisheries Administrator.
 Dale lives in D’iberville, Mississippi and enjoys camping and boating with family and friends.

 State and Federal Voting Members